Z-snails/mitten_preorder/README.md

   - Seems promising, there's a section on correctness and the algorithm seems similar to ours
   - Proves that if unification succeeds then type checking produces well-typed terms
   - Well-typedness for metavariable solution ends up being pretty straightforward
+  - Has a new term former for a term that type checks only once some constraints have been solved

 - [ ] https://arxiv.org/abs/1609.09709 Type checking through unification
   - Has a pretty different algorithm